ducphamle2/Distributed-System-20192/chapter6/theoratical_exercises/answers_1.md

 **1st example**: If there is one shared resource that cannot support multiple processes on a distributed system with many hosts and multiple processes, each host has its own local clock, we cannot use semaphore to resolve the problem of which process can be allowed to use the resource first => need a synchronization mechanism.

-**2nd example**: In an event driven system where the order of the events is important, we need to make sure that a message m1 is executed before a message m2 if m1 is sent before m2. m2 can reach the destination earlier due to the network layer but we cannot control that => need a synchronization mechanism
+**2nd example**: In the example of enforcing causal communication, assume that all three processes agree on an order of events that if a message m is sent before m*, then it should be executed first.
+However, in the example, m* is sent from P1 to P2 after m is sent from P0 to P2, but m* reaches P2 first based on the vector clock => break the event order => need a synchronization mechanism.

-# NOTE: 2nd example needs fix

 ## Question 2: